Designing the Trust Layer for Autonomous Commerce.

 Psychological: users didn't want to enter credentials inside an unfamiliar interface.

-A Trust System
+The pivot: A Trust System

 I started with the familiar paysheet from traditional checkout.
 Instead of building new components, I took existing elements that were already earning trust.